nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/frdmmcxl255/releaseNotes/topics/known_issues.md

 configuration of appropriate pins, clocks and resets.

-## Missing release from reset of all lptimer examples.
+## Missing release from reset of all lptimer examples
 Please add following line to the end of function ``BOARD_InitHardware(void)`` in hardware_init.c to make example work:

 ``RESET_ReleasePeripheralReset(kAonLPTMR_RST_SHIFT_RSTn);``

-## QTMR inputcapture_outputpwm is not able to measure PWM.
+## QTMR inputcapture_outputpwm is not able to measure PWM
 You can skip measurement by commenting out first for cycle in qtmr_timer.c.

 	for (i = 0; i < 10; i++)